epsilon-less-than-0/autofolder/README.md

 ## Acknowledgments

 Based on train track theory and surface topology research.
-Thanks to contributors and the SageMath community.
+Thanks to contributors and the SageMath community.-->